Improve Decision Quality Under Pressure

 About chrisalyst

-I’m Dr Chris Lithgow Smith, founder of chrisalyst® and creator of Predictive Leadership — a practical model for improving decision quality under pressure — and InnerSense, the lens that makes those patterns visible.
+I’m Dr Chris Lithgow Smith, founder of chrisalyst® and creator of Predictive Leadership — a practical model for improving decision quality under pressure — and InnerSense, the lens that makes visible how pressure is shaping attention, judgement and behaviour.

 Across that time, I saw the same pattern repeatedly: when pressure rises, the issue is rarely just the process, structure, or strategy on the table.
 It is also what people notice, miss, assume, and protect.